aytacguc/compier/README.md

 npm run compier <componentName> [componentPath]
 ```

-<componentName>: The name of the Vue component to create.
+componentName: The name of the Vue component to create.

-[componentPath] (optional): The directory path where the component will be created.
+componentPath(optional): The directory path where the component will be created.
 If not provided, the component will be created in the "src/components/" directory by default.

-## Vue Component Template
+## Usage/Examples

 You can use the following Vue component template as a starting point for your components: